VSCodeVim/Vim/README.md

 * vim.keyboardLayout:
     * Supported Values: `en-US (QWERTY)` (default), `es-ES (QWERTY)`, `de-DE (QWERTZ)`, `da-DK (QWERTY)`

-Keybindings can be overridden for a mode by supplying a `{string: string}` object defining what key or keys should preform what action when pressed.
+Keybindings can be overridden for a mode by supplying a `{string: string}` object defining what key(s) should perform a given action.

-Note: Currently, by defining keybindings for a mode, all bindings for that mode will be overridden.
+_Note_: Currently, by defining keybindings for a mode, all bindings for that mode will be overridden.
 This should be fixed in a future update.

-Note: Currently, the escape key is still hardcoded to exit insert mode and the `v` key is still hardcoded to exit visual mode.

 Example:
 ```json